 This command lists all packages installed in the current Python environment.

-- On Linux using the bash shell:
+- On POSIX using the bash/zsh shell:

-- On Linux using the csh shell:
+- On POSIX using the csh/tcsh shell: